remla2025-team10/operation/README.md

 When everything is complete, the Kubernetes Dashboard should be accessible at [dashboard.local](dashboard.local), our app should be accessible at [app.local](app.local), the kiali dashboard should be accessible at [kiali.local](kiali.local), the grafana dashboard should be accessible at [grafana.local](grafana.local), and the prometheus dashboard should be accessible at [prometheus.local](prometheus.local).

-To log in, generate an admin token by running this command on the control node:
+To log in, generate an admin token by running this command on the control node (`vagrant ssh ctrl`):
 ```bash
 kubectl -n kubernetes-dashboard create token admin-user
 ```